 The BRGM's New Caledonia agency can potentially provide support to the Wallis and Futuna islands and provides its expertise if required to other countries in the region.

-Mineral resources: New Caledonia and its nickel deposits
+Mineral resources and the circular economy: New Caledonia and its nickel depositsl

 New Caledonia’s estimated nickel reserves are the second largest in the world (11%), after Australia’s (23%).
 Three nickel mines are currently operating, SLN and Vale in the south and KNS in the north.
 Nickel, whether the ore is processed locally or exported to industrialised countries, accounts for 9 tenths of New Caledonia’s exports.